 - Revisit your marketing strategy annually to make sure your business stays on track.

-While specifics will vary by industry, your unique offering, and by where your organization and offering is in its life cycle, the process or methods used for determining your strategy will be similar.
+While specifics will vary by industry, your unique offering, and where your organization and offering is in its life cycle, the process or methods used for determining your strategy will be similar.

 Types of marketing strategies

 Here are some examples of different types of marketing strategies that can be pursued individually or in combination with others to penetrate the market, extending your reach.